theluismedina/theluismedina/README.md

 - 👋 Hi, I’m Luis and I am Software Engineer looking for new opportunities
 - 👀 I’m interested in various topics: Computer graphics, systems programming, enterprise software,  Cloud computing, functional programming
-- 🌱 I’m currently learning React.js, Go
+- 🌱 I’m currently learning React.js and Python
 - 💞️ I’m looking to collaborate on anything anything related to computer graphics or programming languages
 - 📫 How to reach me luis.a.medina@gmail.com